hdelva/fosite/thesis/report.md

 #### Dynamic Languages

-Moving on to the topic of this thesis, dynamic languages.
 According to Guido Van Rossum, he made Python because he wanted to make a descendant of ABC that would appeal to Unix/C hackers @lutz.
-After reading the previous section some spidey senses should start tingling.
+After reading the previous section some spidey senses should start tingling, as C is a remarkably hard language to analyse.
 Javascript's situation isn't great either.
-There are no namespaces, no modularization system, no classes, no interfaces, no encapsulation, ...
+There are no namespaces, no modularization system, no classes, no interfaces, no encapsulation, and so on.
 Eric Lippert, who was on the ECMA committee during the early days has a Stackoverflow post where he discusses why Javascript is so ill-fit for static analysis and programming in the large @lippert.
 Even though Stackoverflow is a dubious source for any academic work, the author's experience should make up for it.

-Both languages are known as productive languages.
-Developers don't spend a lot of time writing boiler plate code or declaring types, they can get right to the good part.
-The dynamic nature of the languages even makes it easy to write generic functions, which makes code reuse easier and should make the code easier to maintain.

-As the following anecdotal examples illustrate, this isn't always the case.
-Most people who have used dynamic languages should be able to confirm that they can misbehave in the spectacular ways.
-The examples are supposed to be relatable and bring back memories of frustrating debugging sessions.
+Both are popular languages, so one might expect there to be a good amount of analysis tools for these languages as well.
+There seem to be two classes of analysis tools available for these languages right now: linters and type checkers.
+The linters are very popular, but as a later section will discuss they focus on error prone patterns instead of errors, and they prioritize efficiency over in-depth analysis.
+The type checkers are less popular, mostly due to circumstances.

+A type analysis tool for Javascript was developed in 2009, in part because the authors felt a need for deeper analysis than what JSLint could offer @jsure.
+They utilize an abstract interpreter to perform a flow- and context-sensitive analysis.
+Typescript was released a few years later, which fills a similar function as JSure, but with the researching power of Microsoft behind it.
+Python has a similar tool called MyPy which takes a fundamentally different approach @mypy.
+Python 3.5 introduced type hints for analysis tools such as MyPy to use.
+Although promising, the tool is plagued with a few limitations.
+For starters, it only supports Python versions since 3.5 and the most commonly used Python version is still 2.x.
+On top of that, most existing Python 3 code does not even use type hints at this point, so stand nothing to gain from MyPy.

+What the two classes of analysis tools for dynamic languages have in common is that they're not as in-depth as the ones of static languages.
+Tools like Coverity for C and Error Prone or FindBugs for Java go as far as detecting racing conditions, while the tools for Javascript and Python are still experimenting with type analysis.
+This isn't because dynamic languages aren't important, it's used to power some of the biggest websites [@netflix; @facebook], it's just a hard thing to do.
+The following anecdotal examples illustrate why and are supposed to be relatable.

 ##### Classes

-Lots of developers are familiar with class hierarchies and like using them.
-There is one glaring difference between how static languages and dynamic languages handle classes however.
+Lots of developers are familiar with class hierarchies and like using them, but there is one glaring difference between how static languages and dynamic languages handle classes.
 In most static languages, the class definition declares which methods and attributes are defined for objects of that class.
-This isn't the case with dynamic languages, adding a method to an object is as simple as assigning to a callable object to an attribute.
+This isn't the case with dynamic languages, adding a method to an object is as simple as adding a callable object to the class's namespace.
 This is bad news for a static analysers that try to do type inferencing on dynamic languages.
-Consider the following problem that occurred while working on the Dodona platform.
+Consider the following bug that occurred while working on the Dodona platform.

-The Ruby builtin `String` class provides a `split` that does the same thing as in most other languages: its argument is some separator which it uses to cut the `String` object into an array of smaller `String` objects.
-Calling the `split` method on some object returns the same object.
-Using `puts` on the object just shows the same exact String, weird.
+The Ruby builtin `String` class provides a `split` method that does the same thing as in most other languages: its argument is some separator which it uses to cut the `String` object into an array of smaller `String` objects.
+While writing a function that takes a few strings as arguments, the strings had to be split on whitespace.
+Calling the `split` method on one of the strings returns the same object instead.
+Using `puts` on that object just shows the same exact String we wanted to split, with all the whitespace still there, weird.
 The documentation says that it should work.
-Testing the method in a REPL environment confirms that the `split` method should split the `String`.
-A few confused hours later, it turns out the object wasn't a `String` but an `Array`.
+Testing the method in a REPL environment confirms that the `split` method should indeed split the `String`.
+A few confused hours later, it turns out the object wasn't a `String` but an `Array` of `String` objects.
 The Ruby documentation doesn't mention that `Array` defines a `split` method.
 Googling "ruby array split" refers to the Ruby on Rails documentation.
 A library silently declared a method on a builtin type, and `puts` prints every element of an `Array` on a separate line, so it just prints a single `String`.

-This sort of reckless approach to classes has some serious implications.
+This approach to classes has some serious implications.
 Not only does it confuse newcomers, it confuses static analyzers as well.
-Due to the lack of type declarations, a logical alternative would be type inference.
+As these languages typically don't have type declarations, a logical alternative would be type inference.
 But consider the following case, `split` is being called on something that's either an `Array` or a `String` at the current stage of  inferencing.
 A regular Ruby analysis tool might conclude that the object must be a `String`.
 Analyzing Ruby on Rails code would either require the tool to analyze the entire framework's code first to learn that it adds a `split` method to `Array`, or it might even require a custom analyzer for Rails altogether.

-This is why static analysis of dynamic languages is typically done using an extensive data-flow analysis @madsen.
+This is why static analysis of dynamic languages usually starts with an abstract interpreter [@madsen; @jsure; @interpret].
 You don't have to infer the type of an object if you know where it came from.

 ##### Refactoring

 Python's lack of structure makes it hard to work incrementally.
-At some point during implementation of the interpreter, line and column information had to be added to the AST structure.
+At some point during implementation of the interpreter developed for this dissertation, line and column information had to be added to the AST structure.
 Python's `ast` module contains everything one could need to work on Python's AST, including `lineno` and `col_offset` for seemingly all classes.
 With the exception of a few classes, such as `generator`.
 Implementing generators didn't come until much later, long after the analyser started relying on the existence of `lineno` and `col_offset` for every node.

 Refactoring dynamic languages is a challenge.
 What if we want to change the name of a method called `add` to `insert`.
 Can we replace all occurrences of `.add` to `.insert`?
 That might change other classes as well.
 As discussed in the previous section, type inferencing is non-trivial.
 Even IDEs that are renowned for their ability to refactor code, such as the JetBrains IDEs, rely on manual feedback to filter out the false positives.
 Reporting false positives is not always an option however.
 That's what causes people to question your tool @coverity.

-### NaN

-As an aside, the existence of NaN should be considered error prone as well.
+#### `NaN`

+There are problems that plague both static and dynamic languages as well, such as the existence of `NaN`.
 Some languages like Python and Java do a good job at preventing `NaN` from entering your program through raising exceptions, but once they do find their way in you're left at the mercy of the IEEE 754 standard.
-The most recent version of the standard is IEEE 754-2008 and was heavily influenced by the ISO C99 standard, which introduced `NaN` and $\inf$ to the C standard.
+The most recent version of the standard is IEEE 754-2008 and was heavily influenced by the ISO C99 standard, which introduced `NaN` and `INF` to the C language.

 Since this standard, if one of the function's argument is `NaN` but the other arguments already determine the function's value, the result is no longer `NaN`.
 For example, this means that `pow(1, NaN)` is equal to `1`.
 Mathematically this is at least a bit dubious, $1^{0/0}$ shouldn't be defined if $0/0$ isn't either.
-The C99 standard introduced various other oddities @C99. $\texttt{pow(-1, }\pm \inf\texttt{)}$ is `1` because all large positive floating-point values are even integers.
-And having a `NaN` in the imaginary part of a complex number does not matter when the value is being cast to a real number, it's apparently possible for a value to be only slightly undefined.
+The C99 standard introduced various other oddities @C99: $\texttt{pow(-1, }\pm \infty\texttt{)}$ is `1` because all large positive floating-point values are even integers, and having a `NaN` in the imaginary part of a complex number does not matter when the value is being cast to a real number -- it's apparently possible for a value to be only slightly undefined.

 It has become normal for `NaN` values to somehow disappear as if nothing was wrong, leading to some very confusing bugs.
-Jonathan Peck ran into the consequences while implementing his own thesis (personal correspondence).
+A fellow student ran into the consequences while implementing his own dissertation (personal correspondence).
 The Theano framework has a function to compute the gradient of some expression.
 A `NaN` found its way into the input of this function but the result somehow didn't contain a single `NaN`, it became seemingly random noise instead.
 When implementing something algorithm intensive, any person's first instinct would be that the algorithm is wrong.

 Static analysis should be able to help alleviate this problem.
 If the floating-point value that's being used came from a `sqrt` function, there should be an `isNaN` check first.
 Alternatively, the Rust programming language tries not to hide the fact that floating-pointing values can be `NaN`.
 Without providing your own implementation of the `Ord` trait for the `f64` type, it's impossible to order a vector of `f64` values because comparing two `f64` values might be meaningless.
 It does however provide an implementation of the `PartialOrd` trait, which returns an `Option<Ordering>`, which makes it clear that the result can be `None`.

 ### Safe Languages

-Now that it's firmly established that some languages gladly let their users shoot themselves in the foot, let's look at languages that protect their users.
+Some languages try to protect its users from themselves.
 Most of these languages are functional languages but there are notable exceptions such as Ada.

 #### Haskell

 Having strong ties to the lambda calculus @haskell, Haskell is the archetype of a safe language.
-Being a pure functional language, all state in a Haskell program is implicit and by extension there are no side-effects.
-One of core concepts of the language is that Haskell code should be easy to reason about.
-That's why this language deserves a section in a thesis about static analysis and data-flow analysis; Haskell's design makes these things pleasantly simple.
+Like in most functional languages, all state in a Haskell program is implicit and by extension there are no side-effects.
+One of the core concepts of the language is that Haskell code should be easy to reason about.
+That's why this language deserves a section in a dissertation about static analysis and data-flow analysis; Haskell's design makes these things pleasantly simple.

 \begin{code}
   \begin{tcblisting}{listing only,